GabeOchieng/Zomato_Restaurants_Analysis/README.md

 - Restaurants in United States with highest rating and lowest cost with cuisines and average cost for two

 ![alt text](https://raw.githubusercontent.com/karankharecha/Zomato_Restaurants_Analysis/master/output_files/value_for_money_united_states.png)

+### Summary:
+Above CSV files direct value for money restaurants in India and United States.
+Here, value for money is parameter that implies lowest cost for restaurants having ratings more than 4.
+Hence from this list, we can easily choose restaurants where we pay less in highest rated restaurants.